✅ SOFA-2 Score (2025 Update‼️): Modern Sequential Organ Failure Assessment for ICU

 SOFA-2 provides explicit, evidence-based rules for managing missing values—a common real-world challenge:

-ICU day 1: Treat any unmeasured variable as 0 points (assume normal function if not measured).
+ICU day 1:Treat any unmeasured variable as 0 points (assume normal function if not measured).
 This approach reflects the clinical reality that comprehensive testing is often triggered by suspicion of abnormality; absence of measurement frequently implies stability or lack of clinical concern.

 ICU day 2 onward: Use last observation carried forward (LOCF) for variables not remeasured.
-If creatinine was 1.5 mg/dL on day 2 and not repeated on day 3, continue scoring day 3 kidney function using the day 2 creatinine value.
+If creatinine was measured on day 2 and not repeated on day 3, continue scoring day 3 kidney function using the day 2 creatinine value.
 Rationale: in routine ICU care, “not remeasured” typically signals that the parameter is stable or clinically irrelevant rather than representing unknown risk.

 🔷 Alternative Variables and Special Situations